 Social media is both a boon and a minefield for municipalities.
 For newcomers, this book is a practical guide about where to start.
 For municipalities already using social media, it offers thought-provoking issues: liability, staff access, compensation, security, and crafting social media policies.

 Ian Chadwick is the author of Politically Speaking: Media Relations & Communication Strategies for Municipal Politicians (Municipal World, 2012).
-He has been a municipal councillor since 2003, and is a veteran of 40 years working in and with the media: newspapers, radio and TV.
+He is a former municipal councillor, and is a veteran of 40 years working in and with the media: newspapers, radio and TV.

 Ian began using computers in 1977 and has worked on them almost every day since then.
 He has been building websites since 1995, and today consults on website design and interfaces, maintains a blog and forum, and is an avid user of social media.